 To support this ongoing work and ensure sustainability of the program, the NAC began charging a candidate fee of $1,750 as of January 1, 2018.
 The fee is incurred whenever a candidate enters a PRA clinical over-time assessment period.

 The NAC does not charge the fee if:

 - Candidates fail the initial screening or selection assessments

 - Limited capacity prevents the candidate from being allotted a “spot” in the clinical over-time assessment

 The fee was set taking into account projected candidate volumes and the corresponding economies of scale.
 The program has been developed to be economically sustainable and will continue to evolve to meet jurisdictional needs on an ongoing basis.

 Pan-Canadian PRA involves the development and maintenance of PRA standards, tools and materials.
-The project has met some important milestones, including:
+The program has met some important milestones, including: